jayjayjpg/elm-motif-scraper/README.md

 If you haven't node installed yet, please do so via https://nodejs.org/en/ according to the instructions specific to your OS

+#### Get Phantom JS

+If you haven't installed PhantomJS yet, please install it with the version 1.9.7 globally:

+`npm install -g phantomjs@1.9.7`

 #### Get the Code From Github

 Clone this repo into your favorite directory folder